 Once you get your report from the police, you must inform the Home Office.
 At this point, your BRP is cancelled.
 If you find it before you receive your replacement, it will not be valid.

 Your Biometric Residence Permit and Indefinite Leave to Remain are essential to prove your status in the UK.
 For this reason, you must request your replacement as soon as possible.

 Need help with your Biometric Residence Permit and Indefinite Leave to Remain?

 A Biometric Residence Permit lists all the relevant information about your immigration status.
 It can be used to prove your status and your Indefinite Leave to Remain in the UK.

 If you apply to settle in the UK, you will automatically receive your BRP without submitting a Biometric Card application.
 A vignette will be printed on your passport, and you will be able to collect your residence card.

-However, getting your Biometric Residence Permit and Indefinite Leave to Remain may be a complicate process.
+However, getting your Biometric Residence Permit and Indefinite Leave to Remain may be a complicated process.
 For this reason, you should seek legal advice.
-IAS solicitors are committed to ensure your Biometric Residence Permit application is successful.
+IAS solicitors are committed to ensuring your Biometric Residence Permit application is successful.

 We will assess your eligibility to settle in the UK and take full responsibility for your application process.
 If your request is delayed, we can also liaise with the Home Office.